 Airbnb Influencer Marketing

-In 2017, Airbnb announced it was boosting its efforts and manpower in China to appeal to millennial travelers, and in turn, kicked off its social media game with a strong lineup of KOL and celebrity collaborations.
+In 2017, Airbnb announced it was boosting its efforts and manpower in China to appeal to millennial travellers, and in turn, kicked off its social media game with a strong lineup of KOL and celebrity collaborations.
 Since then, the travel company continues to make digital waves—according to the PARKLU Travel Report published last year, Airbnb ranked number three in the top travel brands on social media according to influencer mentions across 11 platforms.
 They have an especially robust presence on Weibo, where the hashtags #爱彼迎故事# (The Story of Airbnb) and #遇到， 想不到# (Meet the Unexpected) are attached to appealing visuals and rich content among travel influencers.

 Of course, the brand continues to face competition from local competitors, making it imperative that they stay active and relevant to their young audience with appealing content and themes.
 In one particularly successful (and ongoing) influencer marketing campaign, Airbnb changed the tune of Chinese New Year travel to encourage millennials to bring their parents with them on a trip abroad during a holiday period that’s traditionally devoted to spending time at a parents’ or grandparents’ home.
-With the help of young influencers, Airbnb promoted the idea of traveling “My Way” by charting their explorations with their families through video and photo content.
+With the help of young influencers, Airbnb promoted the idea of travelling “My Way” by charting their explorations with their families through video and photo content.

-This particular localization strategy tugged at the heartstrings of young travelers like Linda Yao, who writes, “As the 1980s and 1990s kids grow up and life becomes more convenient and tech-driven, family time has become more rare and less traditional than before.
+This particular localisation strategy tugged at the heartstrings of young travellers like Linda Yao, who writes, “As the 1980s and 1990s kids grow up and life becomes more convenient and tech-driven, family time has become more rare and less traditional than before.
 This was the case for my family.
 My parents took me to Thailand instead of visiting my relatives.
 My grandparents sent me virtual red envelopes over WeChat while I called back to send my greetings (拜年).
 To be honest, it’s bittersweet.”
 Airbnb’s campaign, which encouraged bringing generations of family members together under the millennials’ leads, continued to fuel this sentiment in 2019.

 Shisheido Influencer Marketing